Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Future Quest Grant Application.md

 #### Problem Description
 In one or two sentences describe the problem.
 - ReFi has carbon myopia.
 The value of regeneration is implicit; it's embodied in the qualities of a well functioning ecosystem.
-The bottleneck for place based regenerative economies is accounting for and evaluating qualities in a way that harmonizes with the quantified fiat economy.
+Accounting and evaluation of these qualities has become a bottleneck for place based regenerative economies because they lack a way to engage with the wider economy.
 We need ReFinancial Innovation!

-The accounting for and evaluation of those qualities is the bottlneck of place based regnenerative economies

 #### Solution Description
 In one or two sentences describe the solution
 - Make qualitative values investable by aggregating feeds into Markov blankets to evaluate free energy using active inference; anything above unity (baseline) constitutes increasing harmony/regeneration.
-These complex forms of eco-asset can warp market mechanisms into positive sum games that value the regeneration of people and planet.
+These complex forms of eco-asset can warp market mechanisms into positive sum games that value the harmonisation of people and planet.

 #### Concept Description
 In one or two sentences describe the quest to achieve said solution.
 - The specific function of LunarPunk_Labs is to facilitate conversations into data structures that enable impact evaluation.
 We are acting as a market maker that codifies espoused values into Markov blankets for state modeling and active inferencing.
-The pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Functional specifications articulated > Development hand off.
+Our pipeline looks as follows: Convene projects > Demonstrate facilitation style > Sense making sessions for specific projects > Functional specifications articulated > Development hand off.

 #### Estimated CO2 (if known)
 How much CO2e would the project remove/prevent from atmosphere when fully developed? (in tonnes/year, eg. 2.4Mt/year)